-Everest Base Camp route is the well known destination to every mountain trekking enthusiast and considered one of the most adventurous and epic trails in the world.
-Nepal offers several amazing trekking destinations, and Everest is one of those people who would rather put in on their bucket list first.
+Everest Base Camp route is a well-known destination to every mountain trekking enthusiast and considered one of the most adventurous and epic trails in the world.
+Nepal offers several amazing trekking destinations, and Everest is one of those people who would rather put it on their bucket list first.
 Every year hundreds of thousand trekking adventurous from the world make their journey to Mount Everest’s base camp.
 We have below described the 5 great Tips before heading to Mount Everest Base Camp in Nepal.

 Be as fit as you can; else you won’t enjoy the trekking as much; it will get harder if you get sick.
 It’s a multi-day and non-stop trek, you will get to the high elevation every day and can have some symptoms of getting sick if you are not fit enough for the high altitude trekking.
-Do some jogging, short hiking before you head to the Everest and is suggested not to drink alcohol and stay vegetarian for the few days before the trip and during the entire trip.
+Do some jogging, short hiking before you head to Everest, and is suggested not to drink alcohol and stay vegetarian for the few days before the trip and during the entire trip.
 Get your good clothing stuff and gears from home decent outfitters and some cheaper stuff from Thamel, Kathmandu.
-Buy/hire sleeping bag, get nice decent trekking shoes, down jacket, raincoat, and the headlight and other necessary stuff before you fly to Lukla.
+Buy/hire a sleeping bag, get nice decent trekking shoes, down jacket, raincoat, and the headlight and other necessary stuff before you fly to Lukla.
 Buying stuff in Namche or other local towns can be expensive.
 Check the list of Hiring/Buying Trek gears in Kathmandu for more details.

 Before you fly to Nepal, always choose the right-hand side with the window so that you can see Everest and other popular peaks.
 If the weather is good, you can have an amazing glimpse of several mountains and make your first impression good.
-Buy SIM card upon your arrival at the airport with an internet data package and get your cash handy (USD or NPR) before the trek starts.
+Buy a SIM card upon your arrival at the airport with an internet data package and get your cash handy (USD or NPR) before the trek starts.